-1.2 Technology development and research reality on applying 14-day rule
+1.2.
+Technology Development and Research Reality on Applying 14-day Rule

 In addition to technologies for extended in vitro culture of human embryos for up to 14 days, the limit has been challenged by other scientific advances in early human development, not least including the creation of stem cell-based embryo models that reflect different stages of human embryo development, and in vitro gametogenesis (IVG) from stem cells.
-Instead of using actual human embryos, a method for researching human embryo development includes creating embryoid from pluripotent stem cells (PSCs) also complicates the 14-day limit (Ghimire et al., 2021).
-For instance, gastruloids were incapable of being implanted since they lacked the primitive streak before reaching the gastrula stage and did not have full organismal potential (Moris et al., 2020).
-In 2020, a three-dimensional culture system for human embryos was first established (Xiang et al., 2020).
-This made it possible for scientists to observe the in vitro growth of early human embryos.
+Instead of using actual human embryos, a method for researching human embryo development includes creating embryo-like structures (ELS) from pluripotent stem cells (PSCs) also complicates the 14-day limit.
+(Ghimire et al., 2021) For instance, gastruloids were incapable of being implanted since they lacked the primitive streak before reaching the gastrula stage and did not have full organismal potential.
+(Moris et al., 2020) In 2020, a three-dimensional culture system for human embryos was first established.
+(Xiang et al., 2020) This made it possible for scientists to observe the in vitro growth of early human embryos.
 Two research teams predicted that in 2021, new human blastocyst cell models known as blastoids would be developed to shed light on the "black box" of human development.
-In two of the aforementioned experiments, three-dimensional models of blastocysts were grown in a plate using human cells, such as induced pluripotent stem cells (iPSCs) and human pluripotent stem cells (hPSCs) (Liu et al., 2021; Yu et al., 2021a).
-These iBlastoids are not actual human embryos, according to the iBlastoids, which are created from adult donors' fibroblasts and laboratory-made unfertilized cellular models.
+In two of the aforementioned experiments, three-dimensional models of blastocysts were grown in a plate using human cells, such as induced pluripotent stem cells (iPSCs) and human pluripotent stem cells (hPSCs).
+(Yu et al., 2021a, Liu et al., 2021a) These iBlastoids are not actual human embryos, according to the iBlastoids, which are created from adult donors' fibroblasts and laboratory-made unfertilized cellular models.
 It is then unclear if blastoids are allowed to develop beyond the embryonic stage at which the primitive streak appears, which happens around 14 days after fertilization.

-Further on, due to advances in the study of artificial gametes and embryos in the past 2 years, the 14-day rule may also become more complicated.
+Further on, due to advances in the study of artificial gametes and embryos in the past two years, the 14-day rule may also become more complicated.
 Since there are still significant differences between mouse and human development, scientists have been looking for alternatives to using mice to study human embryonic development.
-The embryoids might also provide a good platform for extending the "14-day rule" due to the lack of human embryonic material both in the clinic and for research.
-To create (and eventually offer) a completely artificial reproductive system, recent advances in the construction of artificial ovaries (Jafari et al., 2021; Yoon et al., 2021; Wu et al., 2022), uteri (Li et al., 2021; Park et al., 2021) and the human blastocyst (Liu et al., 2021; Yu et al., 2021b; Fan et al., 2021; Sozen et al., 2021; Yanagida et al., 2021; Kagawa et al., 2022) have made encouraging strides.
-Lab-created human oocytes have been created from GSCs, ESCs, and somatic cells (Yoshino et al., 2021), while artificial human sperm has been created from ESCs and induced pluripotent stem cells (iPSCs) (Ishikura et al., 2021; Oikawa et al., 2022).
-Although they are currently still in an experimental stage, and the time frame for a possible clinical application is difficult to predict, studies on lab-created gametes seem to be progressing steadily towards possible future clinical applications (Hendriks et al., 2015).
-These lab-created embryos with iPSCs and ESCs do not directly destroy human embryos, making them less controversial from an ethical point of view than human embryo research (Matthews and Morali, 2022).
+Artificial embryos might also provide a good platform for extending? the "14-day rule" due to the lack of human embryonic material both in the clinic and for research.
+To create (and eventually offer) a completely artificial reproductive system, recent advances in the construction of artificial ovaries (Jafari et al., 2021, Yoon et al., 2021, Wu et al., 2022), uteri (Li et al., 2021, Park et al., 2021) and the human blastocyst(Liu et al., 2021b, Yanagida et al., 2021, Yu et al., 2021b, Sozen et al., 2021, Fan et al., 2021, Kagawa et al., 2022) have made encouraging strides.
+Artificial human oocytes have been created from GSCs, ESCs, and somatic cells, (Yoshino et al., 2021) while artificial human sperm has been created from ESCs and induced pluripotent stem cells (iPSCs).
+(Ishikura et al., 2021, 0ikawa et al., 2022) Although they are currently still in an experimental stage, and the time frame for a possible clinical application is difficult to predict, studies on artificial gametes seem to be progressing steadily towards possible future clinical application.
+(Hendriks et al., 2015) These lab-created embryos with iPSCs and ESCs do not directly destroy human embryos, making them less controversial from an ethical point of view than human embryo research.
+(Matthews and Morali, 2022)